newville/wxmplot/doc/comparisons.rst

        :width: 75%

 As written, there is not interactivity, though zooming can be enabled.
-The need to create a subclass of a `Frame` and initiate a wxApp adds a fair amount of boiler-plate code which would be painful for one-off scripts.
+The need to create a subclass of a `Frame` and initiate a wxApp adds a fair amount of boiler-plate code which make it painful for simple scripts or exploratory data analysis.

 Comparison with Plotly